 A variety of foundational principles are used in constructions.
 Different constructions have different foundational principles.
 Some constructions use only one kind of such principles.
 In other constructions, two or more kinds work together.
-The principle of actual life is implicit in new constructions and principles of freedom are their common aim.
+The principle of actual life is foundational in all new constructions and embodiments of freedom are their common aim.